doe300/cpptest-lite/Readme.md

 while **TEST_ADD_WITH_INTEGER** accepts an integer and **TEST_ADD_WITH_POINTER** an arbitrary pointer.
 These values are automatically passed to the test-method
 - added macro **TEST_ABORT** to fail and abort a test-method
 - added methods to be executed **before** and **after** every test-method. **setup** and **before** can be used to skip the suite/a single test-method.
+- More detailed failure-message, e.g. prints the failed assertion